getcarina/getcarina.com/_troubleshooting/2015-09-21-troubleshooting.md

 ### Running out of disk space on a segment

-You get a certain amount of disk space on a segment, see [Carina segments]({{ site.baseurl }}/docs/concepts/docker-swarm-carina/#carina-segments) to find out how much you get.
-If you run out of disk space, the applications in your containers may fail to start and your containers will immediately go into the "Exited" status.
-For example, MongoDB will fail to start and "Insufficient free space for journal files" will be in the log messages.
+You get a certain amount of disk space per segment; see [Carina segments]({{ site.baseurl }}/docs/concepts/docker-swarm-carina/#carina-segments) to find out how much.
+If you run out of disk space, the applications in your containers might fail to start and your containers will immediately go into the "Exited" status.
+For example, MongoDB will fail to start and `Insufficient free space for journal files` will be in the log messages.

 Use the following commands to check the remaining disk space on your segments.